Olahzie/Airline-Flight-delay-Analysis/README.md

 creating of new measures required for further analysis was done using DAX(data analysis expression)

 ## Analysis
-all the analysis were done using pivot table
+All the analysis and visualisation were done using pivot table and microsoft excel chart option